Recker-Dev/AgroSphere-FastAPI/README.md

 5.  **Set up your Cloudflare Tunnel (Separate Configuration):**
     You will need your own domain name, before even beginning and it needs to be configured to your cloudflare account, and namespaces need to be as given by cloudflare.
     Once setup of a tunnel is done, you will get a TUNNEL_TOKEN.
-Ex: docker run cloudflare/cloudflared:latest tunnel --no-autoupdate run --token <TUNNEL_TOKEN>.
-U can run this command with a -d flag, but i like to copy my token and carry the steps below.
+Ex: `docker run cloudflare/cloudflared:latest tunnel --no-autoupdate run --token <TUNNEL_TOKEN>` You can run this command with a `-d` flag, it will run in the `host` network but I like to copy my token and carry out the steps below, in a sub-network for security.
     Your Cloudflare Tunnel client should be configured in its *own* Docker Compose setup (e.g., `cloudflare-tunnel` service in a separate `docker-compose.yml`).
 This tunnel container must also be connected to the `projects-net` network.

     Inside your Cloudflare Tunnel's `config.yml` (which you'd typically mount as a volume to your tunnel container), you would define rules to route public traffic to your `agrosphere-api` service.
 For example: